 9. Laws of the Game

 - All games shall be played in accordance with the laws of the game observed by FIFA and as otherwise modified by these tournament rules.
 The decisions of the referee are final.

 - No heading for U11 and below.

 - In U9 and U10 age group, the goalkeeper may not punt.

-- In U9 and U10, players must withdraw to the build out line which is the center line during goal kicks and keeper posession (not in the flow of play).
+- In U9 and U10, players must withdraw to the build out line which is the half line during goal kicks and keeper posession (not in the flow of play).
 Opposing players may advance once ball is in play.

 10. Match Length and Ball Size for Age Divisions